SQL Recipe Library

 Quick Start

-Load quickstart data
+Load quickstart data (if you haven't already):

-./examples/quickstart/load_quickstart.sh2.
-Try a Recipe
+Try a recipe:

 Recipe Files